-The City of Saskatoon's Parks Department is responsible for the care of approximately 107,000 trees on boulevards, center medians, and in parks.
-Additional trees in residential yards, the river valley, naturalized parks, and commercial and industrial lands also contribute to Saskatoon's urban forest.
+The City of Saskatoon's Parks Department is responsible for the care of approximately 110,000 trees on boulevards, center medians, in parks, and at civic facilities.
+Additional trees in residential yards, the river valley, naturalized parks, afforestation areas, school grounds, and commercial and industrial lands also contribute to Saskatoon's urban forest.

 Where are we now?